nathalysgomes/TesteContaBancaria/README.md

 ## Licença
 The MIT License (MIT)

-## Copyright ©️ 2023 - BTesteContaBancaria
+## Copyright ©️ 2023 - TesteContaBancaria